bdsrstnt/devops-practice/README.md

 * AutoScalingGroup
 * LaunchConfiguration with Ubuntu EC2 instances (AMI id: ami-87564feb)
 * SecurityGroup for HTTP 80 and SSH 22 access, and one for the database access
-* DBInstance which is a MySql database
+* MySql RDS DBInstance

 #### About the instances
 The launch configuration will create EC2 instances from image **ami-87564feb**.
 The config will run the [install-drupal.sh](https://github.com/bdsrstnt/devops-practice/blob/master/install-drupal.sh) script to install the **Apache, PHP and Drupal**.
 Installation is done by Puppet.
 The used manifest is [drupal-install.pp](https://github.com/bdsrstnt/devops-practice/blob/master/puppet/drupal-install.pp)

+After the installation is done, your instance will have a running apache with php, and Drupal installed on it.